arp242/arp242.net/_posts/2019-08-22-stackoverflow.markdown

 ---

 Every time these kind of topics get brought up on Meta people get *very* defensive and shout "quality!"
-As if you need to a dick to people to maintain "quality".
+As if you need to be a dick to maintain "quality".
 It's a false dichotomy: you can have quality *and* be nice, but there is a complete unwillingness to even discus it.